MicrosoftDocs/win32/desktop-src/direct3dhlsl/t2darray-gathercmpalpha-s-float-float-int-uint-.md

 ---
 title: Texture2DArray::GatherCmpAlpha(S,float,float,int,uint) function
-description: For four texel values that would be used in a bi-linear filtering operation, returns a comparison of their alpha component against a compare value along with tile-mapping status. ms.assetid: DCCF7F40-8A0D-47B8-910A-508382D3AE3F
+description: For four texel values that would be used in a bi-linear filtering operation, returns a comparison of their alpha component against a compare value along with tile-mapping status. | Texture2DArray::GatherCmpAlpha(S,float,float,int,uint) function ms.assetid: DCCF7F40-8A0D-47B8-910A-508382D3AE3F
 keywords:
 - GatherCmpAlpha function HLSL